dignome/ns2-rev/README.md

 ## 🛠️ Usage Notes

 ### Schema Definitions
-There is currently no automated way to create the schema definition file, as it is defined on the Lua side of the game engine.
+There is currently no automated way to create the schema definition file (that I'm willing to share), as it is defined on the Lua side of the game engine.
 * A **basic schema** derived from stock NS2 definitions is included in this repo.

 ### Related Tools